 We have put in place a procedure for making funeral arrangements, prearrangements and requests by telephone or e-mail.
-Before you come come visit us, please call 514-277-7778 or (toll free) 1-866-277-7778, or write us at [email protected]
+Visits are by appointment only.
+Please call ahead at 514-277-7778 or (toll free) 1-866-277-7778, or write us at [email protected].

 Did the deceased have COVID-19 (or was COVID-19 suspected)?

 At Memoria, we follow the directives of Quebec’s Public Health Department, which has issued very clear instructions on how to dispose of the body of the deceased.
 Any handling of the body of someone who has died of COVID-19 is prohibited.
 If cremation is not chosen, the body must be presented in a closed casket and only within 48 hours of death; similarly, it cannot be washed and dressed for viewing.

 If the deceased was tested for COVID-19 but not yet diagnosed, we will await the results of the tests before determining whether the body can be briefly exposed for viewing.
 We can arrange a short viewing ceremony online or, if cremation is chosen, arrange for an urn ceremony later.

 We know that it is very difficult to grieve during a pandemic and we are trying to adapt our services and rituals so that ceremonies can still take place.
 Please don’t hesitate to get in touch with us and tell us what you want and need; we will do our best to serve you in a way that respects your beliefs and needs.